nationbuilder/nationbuilder-rb/README.md

 ## Documentation

-This gem includes a command line utility that prints out all covered endpoints, methods, and parameters:
+This gem includes a command line utility that prints out all covered endpoints, methods, and parameters.
 To see documentation for a single endpoint, run:

 ```shell
 $ nbdoc ENDPOINT_NAME